-FSF invests in and provides services to innovative, market-driven food and agriculture enterprises to sustainably, measurably, and profitably improve nutrition outcomes for targeted underserved and low income communities.
+Food Systems For The Future invests in and provides services to innovative, market-driven food and agriculture enterprises to sustainably, measurably, and profitably improve nutrition outcomes for targeted underserved and low income communities.

-A malnutrition free world where environmentally and economically sustainable food systems provide regular access to affordable, healthy food for all people, everywhere.
+At Food Systems For The Future, we envision a malnutrition-free world where environmentally and economically sustainable food systems provide regular access to affordable, healthy food for all people, everywhere.

-Global food systems are failing low income and underserved communities.
+Global food systems are failing low income and underserved communities

 Triple Burden of Malnutrition